matthieugomez/EconPDEs.jl/README.md

 # Solving  PDEs
 The function `pdesolve` takes three arguments: (i) a function encoding the ode / pde (ii) a state grid corresponding to a discretized version of the state space (iii) an initial guess for the array(s) to solve for.

-For instance, to solve the PDE giving the price-dividend ratio in the Campbell Cochrane model:
+For instance, to solve the PDE giving the price-dividend ratio in the Long Run Risk model:
 <img src="img/by.png">

 ```julia